 Picture a typical degustation set menu.
 As a customer, you know the total price and dishes are fixed.
 The chef decides what you’ll have, and you simply pay and enjoy the overall experience.

 Maybe you don’t fancy that pungent whiff of Bleu d'Auvergne in your salad.
 Or maybe you wish you could swap your greens out for another dessert.
-Yet all in all, you’re happy to have everything covered from start-to-end.
+Yet all in all, you’re happy to have everything covered from start to end.

-Broadly speaking, a packaged ERP software is a bit like a multi-course meal.
+Broadly speaking, packaged ERP software is a bit like a multi-course meal.
 You get all ERP modules for a set price, regardless of whether you need every functionality at that given point in time.

 There are advantages to this approach.
 With a modular ERP system, purchasing new modules can get a bit disruptive to your business.
-You need time to evaluate and purchase new modules, and your staff have to go through the implementation process again e.g. training, configuration, testing etc.
+You need time to evaluate and purchase new modules, and your staff have to go through the implementation process again, e.g., training, configuration, testing etc.

 2. You Get Potentially Lower Setup Costs